syntaxlexx/demo-twitter-clone-appwrite-riverpod/README.md

 # twitter_clone - A Demo App using AppWrite Realtime (Cloud / Self-Hosted)

-a Twitter clone built with AppWrite backend and Flutter Mobile App, using Riverpod State Management.
+A Twitter clone built with AppWrite backend and Flutter Mobile App, using Riverpod State Management.

 >NB: Don't spam the backend!
 I would hate for my bill to go up, thereby forcing me to shut down the Demo server!